bsc-wdc/compss-doc/COMPSs_Manuals/source/Sections/02_App_Development/02_Python/01_4_Numba_integration/01_Numba_integration.rst

-In addition, Numba is also able to optimize python code for GPUs that can be used within PyCOMPSs' tasks. :ref:`numba_gpus` shows an example of a task that performsa matrix multiplication in GPU (code from `Numba documentation <https://numba.pydata.org/numba-doc/dev/cuda/examples.html>`_).
+In addition, Numba is also able to optimize python code for GPUs that can be used within PyCOMPSs' tasks. :ref:`numba_gpus` shows an example of a task that performs a matrix multiplication in GPU (code from `Numba documentation <https://numba.pydata.org/numba-doc/dev/cuda/examples.html>`_).

 The ``main`` function creates the input and output matrices, and invokes